teemo/lat-long-points-generator/README.md

 ```

 ### The step
-The step is granulary in degrees used to split the earth.
-Lower is the step better the accuracy is, but it more points you get:
+The step is the granularity parameter in degrees used to split the earth.
+Lower is the step better the accuracy is, but more points you get:
 - 0.1 is about 11.1km
 - 0.01 is about 1.11km
 - 0.001 is about 110m
 - 0.0001 is about 11m
-> Of the course these figures are approximated since it depends where the points are taken on the earth. if your goal is to have a regular step in meters then this generator won't be adapted.
+> Of the course these figures are approximated since it depends on where the points are taken on the earth. if your goal is to have a regular step in meters then this generator is not adapted.

 for a step equals to 0.05deg:
 - 5km
 - 25'920'000 points
-- csv size 344MB
+- csv size 566.3MB

 ##  How to use
 ```bash